writethedocs/www/docs/conf/portland/2018/writing-day.rst

 We'll be creating and editing content, so make sure that you have the tools you need to contribute.

-..
-TODO: cookiecutter post processing
-  - Date & Time: **Sunday, May 14th, 9am-6pm**,
+- Date & Time: **Sunday, May 6th, 9am-6pm**,
   with the conference opening reception in the same space until 9.
 - Location: **Crystal Ballroom, 1332 W Burnside St**.
 We will be in the main ballroom.
 - Projects:

   + :ref:`writewrite`
-    + :ref:`kubernetes`
-    + :ref:`openstack`
-    + :ref:`media`
   + anything else you fancy

 Writing Day Schedule
 ^^^^^^^^^^^^^^^^^^^^

 ..
   .. datatemplate::
      :source: /_data/na-2018-writing-day.yaml
      :template: include/schedule.rst